Joe-McCann/Joe-McCann.github.io/README.md

-# Joe-McCann.github.io
+# portfolio
-Website for me is this actually reading the Readme
+Website for Girls Who Code that is my "Portfolio"